Top 10 things to pack for a holiday with kids:

-There are a few key items that need to be on the packing list for a family holiday that will make the whole experience easier and more enjoyable, whether you’re travelling long haul or heading off on a weekend road trip.
-Our Flight Centre family travel experts have shared their top tips for how to make travelling with kids a breeze.
+There are a few key items that are must-haves on your packing list for a family holiday that will make the whole experience easier and much more enjoyable.
+Here are our top travel tips for how to make travelling with kids a breeze.

 If you read nothing else in this article, this is the section to remember.
 There are certain items that you should always include when compiling a packing list for your family holiday to ensure you don’t get caught out.

-Of course you’re packing clothes for your holiday, but regardless of whether you’re flying or driving, it’s a good idea to have a spare change of clothes for both your kids and yourself that is easily accessible.
+Regardless of whether you’re flying or driving, it’s a good idea to have a spare change of clothes for both your kids and yourself that is easily accessible.
 No parent wants to be stuck on a plane trip with their child’s unwanted food, vomit, or worse, on their clothes for an extended period of time.

-“Snacks, snacks and more snacks for travelling - if you’re flying something the kids can eat whilst going through takeoff and landing will help with their ears,” says Flight Centre travel expert Catrin Taylor
+“Snacks, snacks and more snacks for travelling - if you’re flying something the kids can eat whilst going through take-off and landing will help with their ears,” says Flight Centre travel expert Catrin Taylor.

 Most hotels and vacation stays don’t provide child-friendly cutlery or dinnerware, so to ensure your child can feed themselves (whatever stage they are at), taking your own child-friendly items is never a bad idea.